qor/doc/admin/extend_admin.md

 Then create templates `meta/index/my-fancy-meta-type.tmpl`, `meta/show/my-fancy-meta-type.tmpl`, and put them into qor view paths, you are done.

-`meta/index/my-fancy-meta-type.tmpl` will be used when render index page, if it doesn't exist, QOR Admin will use the meta's value from [`Valuer`](/admin/fields.md#valuer), and show it as string in the listing table.
+`meta/index/my-fancy-meta-type.tmpl` will be used when rendering index page, if it doesn't exist, QOR Admin will use the meta's value from [`Valuer`](/admin/fields.md#valuer), and show it as a string in the listing table.

-`meta/form/my-fancy-meta-type.tmpl` will be used when render show/edit page, this file must exists to render the meta correctly.
+`meta/form/my-fancy-meta-type.tmpl` will be used when rendering show/edit page, this file must exist to render the meta correctly.

 Check out [QOR Slug](http://github.com/qor/slug) as an example.